 They’re scenarios we’ll have to back with sound environmental and animal welfare credentials.

 Issues around water quality remain one of our biggest challenges.

 Urban New Zealanders – whose letterboxes don’t get swamped as ours do with the farming publications and stories of all the rural people stepping up on the sustainability front – are swayed by lobby group campaigns and a mainstream media that thrives on controversy.

 There’s no argument – agriculture has had an impact on rivers.
 But we also know you can’t live anywhere on the planet and not have an effect.
-What’s important now is the get the word out on farmers’ determination not to produce less, but to maintain those export earnings vital to the nation while at the same time shrinking farms’ environmental footprint.
+What’s important now is the get the word out on farmers’ determination not to produce less, but to increase those export earnings vital to the nation while at the same time shrinking farms’ environmental and carbon footprint.

 Profitability means farmers have the resources to do more to reach out and to strive for that place they always want to go - to leave things better than they found them for the next generation.